 3.7 Information concerning cookies and browser preferences

 Firstly, a cookie (also known as a “web cookie” or “browser cookie”) is a file saved on your hard disk by an Internet server for a limited temporary period, to facilitate your browsing and improve the quality of our Website.
-There is a difference between “session cookies” and “marketing cookies”.
+Also it is important to make the difference between “browsing cookies” and “web analytic cookies”.

-Session cookies enable Chaumet to record information such as your e-mail address, your “Account” login, and the search terms you have entered in the search engine, in order to facilitate your browsing session.
-They only last for the period of your web session, i.e., 20 minutes from your last action on one of the Website pages.
+Browsing cookies enable Chaumet to record information such as your e-mail address, your “Account” login, and the search terms you have entered in our Website search engine, in order to facilitate your browsing session.
+They only last for the period of your web session, i.e. 20 minutes from your last action on one of the Website pages.

 Chaumet also uses certain preferences in your browser such as language or Java Script activation, to facilitate your browsing session.
 For example, when it detects your browser’s language, Chaumet offers you the most appropriate version of the Website.

 You can refuse the cookies by changing the settings of your web browser.
-This operation will mean however that all the cookies used by your browser are deleted, including those used by other websites, which may result in alteration or loss of certain settings or information.
+This operation may however remove all the cookies used by your browser, including those used by other websites, which may result in alteration or loss of certain settings or information.
 Deleting cookies may change your browsing session or even make it difficult to browse the Chaumet website.

 You may object to the saving of cookies on your hard disk by configuring your browser as follows: